nembrinj/protofablab/projects/03_Silhouetize/README.md

 Starting off with the initial image we firstly blur and remove details.
 We can see that the signature has become less readable.
 Afterwards we apply thresholding as to get the outline of our image.
 This works decently well, however we see some remainders from the signature in the svg file and a border around the whole svg.
 To remove these 2 problems we invert the image and also remove short paths and smooth the svg file.
+The steps taken can be seen underneath the images.
+Each text shortly describes what has been applied since the last iteration.

-In the end we can press the "Send To Silhouette" button and draw the final svg file.
+In the end we can press the "Send To Silhouette" button and draw/cut the final svg file in the bottom right.